lucide-icons/lucide/packages/lucide-vue/README.md

   <a href="https://lucide.dev/license">License</a>
 </p>

+# Lucide Vue

+Implementation of the lucide icon library for Vue applications.

 > :rotating_light:
 This package is deprecated.
 Vue 2 is EOF  See [Announcement](https://v2.vuejs.org/eol/).
 Migrate to Vue 3.
 :::